 To manually tag a fixture, press and hold down the FIXTURE SELECTION button for approx. 1 second.
-The yellow light in the button flashes when the fixture is tagged.
+The yellow light in the button changes to flashing when the fixture is tagged.

-To untag a fixture, press and hold down the FIXTURE SELECTION button for approx. 1 second.
+To untag a tagged fixture, press and hold down the FIXTURE SELECTION button for approx. 1 second.
 The yellow light in the button stops flashing when the fixture is untagged.